dekuNukem/daytripper/quick_start_guide.md

 ![Alt text](resources/photos/txon.gif)

-Now put your hand in front of the sensor window, all your windows should be minimized instantly.
+Now put your hand in front of the sensor window, all your windows should be instantly minimized.

 ![Alt text](resources/photos/rick.gif)